What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Popular recipes for preserving vitamins

-Since the season for the use of feijoa is short, it is worth preparing several jars of healthy and tasty treats that will please not only adults, but also children.
+Since the season for eating feijoa is short, it is worth preparing several jars with useful and delicious treats, which will appeal not only to adults, but also to children.

 Feijoa with honey and walnuts (raw jam)

-The ingredients you need can be purchased at the supermarket or market.
+The necessary ingredients can be purchased at a supermarket or market.
 You will need:

 • 750 g feijoa;